 The Art and Visual Culture MA is an interdisciplinary, visual theory-based course established around the belief that visual literacy and the impact of visual forms of thinking and working play significant roles in our society.
 On the course, we interrogate visual perception and representation in high and popular culture, explore how these produce meanings, and how such meanings shape societies and individuals.

 The course introduces you to a wide range of historical and contemporary debates that inform the theories and practices of visual culture, and supports you in developing a conceptual framework within which to evaluate the role of the visual arts, and other forms of visual production, in contemporary society and culture.
 The course gives you a solid grounding for careers in the art and cultural sectors as well as academia, and it is also suitable for practising artists wishing to further their research.

-You should have a good Honours degree (usually 2:1 or above, or equivalent) in a relevant subject area, including any discipline in arts and humanities, fine art and performing arts, as well as some social science subjects.
+Applicants should have a minimum of an upper second class honours degree (2:1) in relevant discipline including arts and humanities, fine art and performing arts, as well as some social science subjects.
 Relevant work experience might also be taken into consideration, especially in the case of applicants who don’t meet the standard entry criteria.
 If your first language is not English you should have an IELTS 6.5 with at least 6.5 in writing.
 One academic reference is required.